ppy/osu-wiki/wiki/Tournaments/o!AOT/1/en.md

 8. Disconnection rules (timer counts when the map begins):
    - First 30 seconds: Rematch the map.
    - After 30 seconds: No rematch.
-   - If any disconnection happens, the team who has disonnected member should not wait for their member.
+   - If any disconnection happens, the team who has disconnected member should not wait for their member.
 However in the case there are only 2 members in the said team, both teams should wait until 5 minutes before it is declared a loss to the disconnecting team.
 9. Each team will only be given one chance to rematch in case of a disconnection.
 10. Late tolerance are explained as follows:
     - Qualifiers Stage: 5 minutes.